 COLD: A NEW PARADIGM

-For years, this article had the traditional information: cold helps to lower inflammation, pain, and helps the recovery process.
+For years, this article had the traditional and almost ubiquitous information: cold helps to lower inflammation and pain and helps in the recovery process.

-But a new way of thinking is taking power in the world of rehabilitation …
+But this paradigm is shifting in the world of rehabilitation …

 In principle, because although putting ice on injuries has been a common practice for over 40 years, there is little evidence to support its effectiveness.